fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 By locking in both the fees and the contractor's prospective payment, PoLN not only guarantees the availability of funds for fee distribution at the project's culmination but also solidifies the contractor's trust, knowing their due remuneration is secure.

-## **Protection Mechanism & Assurance**
+## Staking Protection, Assurance, and Release Mechanisms

+In the PoLN ecosystem, the staking and payment mechanism is intelligently designed to secure, assure, and fairly compensate all involved parties:

+### Security via Smart Contracts
-Both the fellowship's staked tokens and the initiator's locked fees, alongside the provisioned contractor payment, are securely stored in smart contracts on the blockchain.
+Both the fellowship's staked tokens and the initiator's locked fees, inclusive of the provisioned contractor payment, reside securely in blockchain smart contracts.

-This structure serves multiple purposes:
+This setup safeguards funds, ensures transparent financial commitments, and upholds the integrity of all transactions.

+### Assurances for All

-* The contractor is assured of payment upon successful delivery, fostering trust and motivation.
+Contractors are assured of payment upon successful project completion, promoting trust and dedication to quality delivery.

-* The fellowship can retrieve their staked tokens upon the project's success, ensuring their financial security.
+Fellowships are motivated by the possibility of retrieving their staked tokens upon project success, reinforcing commitment.
-* The initiator's commitment to the project is visibly represented by the locked-in funds, emphasizing the seriousness and genuine intent behind the project.

-## **Release of Payments & Stakes**

-### **Distribution of Locked Fees**

-Upon successful completion of the project and validation from the initiator, the locked protocol fees are distributed amongst all members of the fellowship based on previously agreed-upon ratios.

-### **Return of Fellowship's Stake**
+Initiators visually represent their commitment with locked-in funds, emphasizing genuine project intent and ensuring fellowships of their seriousness.

+### Fair Distributions Upon Completion

+Protocol fees, once locked, are released and distributed amongst fellowship members based on pre-agreed ratios when the project concludes successfully.

-Alongside the release of the protocol fees, the fellowship's staked $POLN tokens are unlocked and returned to them, signifying the successful execution and delivery of the project.
+Fellowships see their staked $POLN tokens unlocked and returned, marking successful project execution.

-### **Payment to the Contractor**

-The agreed payment for the contractor's services is released as per the predefined invoicing schedule or milestones.

-This ensures that all parties are fairly compensated for their roles and contributions upon project completion.
+Contractors receive their due payment as per agreed-upon milestones or invoicing schedules, ensuring timely and fair compensation for services rendered.

-## **Project Failure Scenarios**
+## Project Failure Scenarios

 When a project does not achieve its desired objectives or fails, the following mechanisms will come into play:

-### **Distribution of Protocol Fees**
+### Distribution of Protocol Fees

 If the project is deemed a failure, the entire protocol fees paid by the initiator will be distributed among the broader community rather than the fellowship.

-### **Loss of Fellowship's Stake**
+### Loss of Fellowship's Stake

 In the event of a project's failure, the fellowship's staked $POLN tokens are burnt, representing a direct financial loss to the fellowship.

-### **Initiator’s Reward**
+### Initiator’s Reward

 The initiator does not receive their reward in the case of project failure.

 These measures aim to maintain the integrity of the system, hold fellowships accountable, and ensure they remain genuinely committed to the projects they decide to undertake.

-## **Dispute Resolution**
+## Dispute Resolution

 In the initial stages of the PoLN protocol, disputes between the initiator and the fellowship will be handled based on a predefined set of guidelines and criteria.

 These criteria will serve as a framework to determine the release or forfeiture of locked funds.
 They could include, but are not limited to:

-* [ ] **Project Delivery Assessment:** This will focus on whether the project was delivered as per the outlined specifications and requirements.
+* [ ] Project Delivery Assessment: This will focus on whether the project was delivered as per the outlined specifications and requirements.
-* [ ] **Timelines:** If the project was delivered within the agreed-upon time or if there were delays, and the reason for such delays.
+* [ ] Timelines: If the project was delivered within the agreed-upon time or if there were delays, and the reason for such delays.
-* [ ] **Quality of Work:** An evaluation of the work's quality compared to industry standards or previous work from the contractor.
+* [ ] Quality of Work: An evaluation of the work's quality compared to industry standards or previous work from the contractor.
-* [ ] **Communication:** Regularity, clarity, and promptness of communication between parties during the project's duration.
+* [ ] Communication: Regularity, clarity, and promptness of communication between parties during the project's duration.
-* [ ] **Feedback Loops:** The efficiency in addressing feedback or changes requested by the initiator during the course of the project.
+* [ ] Feedback Loops: The efficiency in addressing feedback or changes requested by the initiator during the course of the project.

 In the future, as the PoLN ecosystem matures, there is an aspiration to integrate a decentralized arbitration system.

 This would involve community members or designated arbitrators who, in case of disagreements, would weigh in based on evidence presented by both parties.
 This system would not only bolster the trust within the community but also ensure more fairness and decentralization in the resolution process.

-## **Timely Provisions by Initiator**
+## Timely Provisions by Initiator

 Post bid acceptance, the initiator has a grace period (e.g., 1 week) to provision the contractor's payment and pay the required PoLN fees.